Application to the MAS programme

 In pursuit of academic excellence and the highest possible caliber of the best applicants from all over the world, the programme charges nominal fees and no tuition.
 Each semester, a semester contribution fee is due.
 The semester contribution fee is mandatory and includes a student administration office fee, a student union's fee and a public transportation fee.

-The fees for the summer semester 2016 are 268.80 €.
+The fees are around 300 €.
 This includes fees for public transport within NRW, sports facilities fee and the student union's fees.

 Textbooks for the coursework are available at the library for loan, and need not be purchased.

 The university itself does not offer scholarships, however, information on funding your studies is available on the pages of our Central Study Guidance Service.

 The application window for winter semesters opens November 15 the year before the winter semester.
 For the summer semester, the window opens on April 15, the year before the summer semester.

 A student visa is absolutely necessary under the immigration laws there.
 For practical reasons, nationals of countries who require visas to study in Germany have an earlier deadline to ensure there is enough time for the visa process.
 The only exceptions are for applicants from European Union countries and from States with which special agreements have been made: Honduras, Iceland, Monaco, Norway, San Marino, Switzerland, Liechtenstein and the USA.

 For applicants requiring a visa: